DENSsolutions/Climate-time-delay-characterization-and-calibration/README.md

 # Climate-time-delay-characterization-and-calibration
-Scripts for characterizing the flow-time delay relationship and correcting the time delays from experiment data.
+These are scripts for characterizing the flow-time delay relationship and correcting the time delays in experiment data.